Are you at risk for lead poisoning?

 What you get at the end

-An estimated daily intake, the specific items in your environment that contributed to it, and a printable PDF you can hand your doctor or pediatrician asking for a blood lead test, iron studies, and any environmental sampling that makes sense given your answers.
+Your risk level, the specific items in your environment your answers flagged with a plain-language explanation of why each one matters, and a printable PDF you can hand your doctor or pediatrician asking for a blood lead test, iron studies, and any environmental sampling that makes sense given your answers.